-Repentance is seldom preached in modern churches.
-Pastors and evangelists are too afraid of scaring people away by confronting them with their sins.
-So they try to coax them into the kingdom with promises of blessings that only come by renouncing sin and giving up everything else to follow Christ.
-Without sin, Christ’s sacrifice on the cross is meaningless and makes a fool of God.
+We need to be saved because otherwise our sins would condemn us to an eternity in hell.
+But pastors and evangelists are too afraid of scaring people away by confronting them with their sins.
+So they try to coax them into the kingdom of God with promises of blessings that only come by renouncing sin and giving up everything else to follow Christ.
+Without sin, Christ’s sacrifice on the cross is meaningless and makes God the ultimate child abuser.
 The Bible says, “If we say we have not sinned, we make him [God] a liar, and his word is not in us” (1 Jn 1:10)

 If pastors and evangelists truly trusted the Holy Spirit to do a work of conviction through the preaching of the Word of God, there would be far fewer people in the pews, but there would be more genuine Christians who live authentic Christian lives.

 Saved For What?

 I have always wondered why the church has all the same problems as the rest of the world.
 My son was molested by a missionary.
 The mission and their supporting churches covered it up.
 My ex-wife had an affair with her boss (she was the daughter of an American Baptist preacher).
 A Christian Education teacher from Wheaton College, my alma mater, was convicted of pedophilia.
 An alumnus – the former Speaker of the U.S. House and a one-time high school wrestling coach – was outed by a member of his wrestling team for sexual molestation.
 Another alumnus killed his wife.
 Christian churches have to do background checks on their workers to protect their children from pedophiles.
 Average giving is only 4% of income.
 And many pastors struggle with addiction to pornography.